Promises and Secrets

 There are a lot of Bible versions out there, with many that conflict directly with others, so at most, only one of them can be right on any particular conflicted point, and perhaps none of them are right.
 The closest thing you can do to reading the originals is to find an interlinear Bible translated from the Hebrew, Aramaic, or Greek words of the original languages used to translate into the current books and see the direct English translation at the same time.

-If you're worried about the cost, you can find them at Goodwill or other places with used books for about $5.
+If you're worried about the cost, you can find them at Goodwill or other places with used books for about $5 to $10.
 You may even want to get several of the major Bible versions so you can see the different wording and actual words used that can affect the interpretation.

 Please note that this is not an endorsement any particular version, only a recommendation to develop the ability to compare versions for a wider understanding of verse contexts.
 If you don't have the different versions, you can go to Bible Hub, or a similar site, and see the wording of various verses in most of the versions available on the market, often all listed on the same page for easy comparison.
 This same site has an Interlinear version that usually shows the original words before translation into English, though sometimes even their translation is affected by traditional thought.